Skip to main content

 • Demonstrated understanding of the Australian healthcare system and a sophisticated understanding of the key elements of healthcare safety and quality.

-• Excellent communication and interpersonal skills, and a demonstrated ability to consult, liaise, negotiate, and develop productive working relationships with a wide range of individuals and interest groups.
+• Excellent interpersonal skills, and a demonstrated ability to develop productive working relationships with a wide range of individuals and interest groups.

 How to apply